Suspect arrested during attempted robbery at Everett convenience store

-EVERETT, Mass.
-(WHDH) — A man was tackled by police and arrested Tuesday at a convenience store in Everett after an employee said he tried to rob her.
+EVERETT, MA (WHDH) - A man was tackled by police and arrested Tuesday at a convenience store in Everett after an employee said he tried to rob her.

 The employee said when the suspect approached the cash register, he was tackled by the two officers.